Casualty Actuarial Society: Preliminary exams

-The first five components, known as "Preliminary Exams" consist largely of core mathematics related to actuarial science including probability, statistics, interest theory, and risk models.
-Exams 1, 2, & 3F (known to the SOA as P, FM, and IFM) are common to both the SOA and the CAS.
+The first four actuarial exam requirements, known as "Preliminary Exams" consist largely of core mathematics related to actuarial science including probability, statistics, interest theory, and risk models.
+Exams 1 and 2 (known to the SOA as Exams P and FM) are common to both the SOA and the CAS.
 This joint sponsorship allows students to work on some of the initial requirements before they choose a specific discipline to pursue.
 The syllabus has a tendency to be adjusted regularly, which makes comparing exams from different 5-year blocks somewhat difficult.

+Other components toward associateship

+In addition to preliminary exams, the candidate needs to complete the Validation by Educational Experience (VEE) and Data Insurance Series Courses to achieve the credential of Associate of Casualty Actuarial Society (ACAS).

-Upper-level exams
+Fellowship exams

+Three additional exams are required to achieve the credential of Fellow of Casualty Actuarial Society (FCAS).